Create a simple drawing app using the Python library "TKEasyGUI"

 Try the sample app

-Let's try running the sample app posted on github.
+Now let's try running the sample application posted on GitHub.

 >> "How to use - popup dialogs"